I’m sure that you have lots of questions. I’ve tried to answer some of the common ones here, but if there’s something else please contact me

 Can friends and family view our photos?

 Included in my packages is an online photo gallery with a unique password.
-You can share this with your friends & family, so they can view all the photos too.
+You can share this with your friends & family, so they can view and download the photos too.

 Before and on the day